Managing your Mental Wellbeing

 Live a healthy life

-Many in our industry are physically active at work, but that’s a different kind of activity to doing something for yourself, something you can enjoy away from the work environment.
+Many in our community are physically active at work, but that’s a different kind of activity to doing something for yourself, something you can enjoy away from the work environment.
 Try going for a walk or a run, taking out your bike, taking up dancing – whatever takes your fancy!

 Connect with others